ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/flexibly-typed.md

 ---
 layout: ballerina-left-nav-pages-swanlake
 title: Flexibly Typed
-description: See how the Ballerina programming language's network-aware type system helps developers work with networked resources in their code.
+description: See how the Ballerina programming language's flexible type system helps developers work with networked resources in their code.
 keywords: ballerina, programming lanaguage, type system, data binding
 permalink: /learn/user-guide/why-ballerina/flexibly-typed/
 active: flexibly-typed
-intro: See how the Ballerina programming language's network-aware type system helps developers work with networked resources in their code.
+intro: See how the Ballerina programming language's flexible type system helps developers work with networked resources in their code.
 redirect_from:
 - /why/the-network-in-the-language/
 - /why/the-network-in-the-language